oelin/statistical-path-planning/README.md

 **[Introduction](#introduction) | [Method](#method) | [Evaluation](#evaluation) | [Conclusion](#conclusion)**

-We train a statistical model to solve path planning problems by mimicing the behaviour of conflict-based search (CBS) in unknown environments.
+We train a statistical model to solve path planning problems by mimicking the behaviour of conflict-based search (CBS) in unknown environments.
 While [[Qingbiao et al., 2020]](#references) use graph neural networks (GNNs) for this task, we find that far simpler models such as logistic regression also perform competitively.

 ![](https://github.com/oelin/generative-path-planning/blob/main/images/example.gif)